BZemba87/bone-appetit/README.md

 3. As a returning visitor, I want to visit the social media links to check any new posts.
 - Users can easily navigate the site to find the social media links in the footer of each page to check the cafe's latest social media posts.

-4. As a returning visitor, I want to check the cafe opening hours.
+4. As a returning visitor, I want to check the cafe opening hours and easily find the booking form to make a booking.
--  This information is easy for the user to find in the footer of every page of the website.
+-  The opening hours is clearly displayed in the footer of every page of the website and the booking form is easily located by clicking "Book" on the navigation bar.

 ## More Testing